 Good manufacturing practices, stability, and labelling standards and all other applicable provisions must be complied with.
 There must be a programme to recall and destroy products that do not meet quality standards (see Question 20).

 COFEPRIS is empowered to make on-site visits at any time to inspect premises and verify such compliance, and can initiate ex officio legal proceedings to sanction non-compliance.
 Ultimately, these legal proceedings can result in the revocation of the marketing authorisation.

 Generics and data package exclusivity

-Therefore, the General Health Law and its regulations allows indirect reliance on innovators' dossiers by approving generics through interchangeability tests, with no protection period for information provided by the innovator.
+Generics can be approved by providing dissolution profiles or bioavailability studies relating to the innovator product (see Question 9).
+Therefore, the General Health Law and its regulations allow indirect reliance on innovators' dossiers by approving generics through interchangeability tests, with no protection period for information provided by the innovator.
 Mexican domestic law is silent about data package exclusivity.

-Based on TRIPS and NAFTA, and the hierarchy of international treaties in the Mexican legal system, the authors' firm has devised a legal strategy to obtain recognition of data package exclusivity for products that deserve this protection, and obtained the only two court precedents recognising and ordering COFEPRIS to observe data package exclusivity.
+Based on the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (TRIPS) and the North America Free Trade Agreement (NAFTA), and the hierarchy of international treaties in the Mexican legal system, the authors' firm has devised a legal strategy to obtain recognition of data package exclusivity for products that deserve this protection, and obtained court precedents recognising and ordering COFEPRIS to observe data package exclusivity.